-There’s more to the comparison than first meets the eye because while the two types of chairs have a number of similarities, they have some key differences as well.
-In this piece, we’ll take a closer look at both types of chairs, highlight their comparative strengths, and shed some insights about aspects of their design that will guide you to the right pick for you.
+There’s more to the comparison than first meets the eye because while the two types of chairs have some similarities, they also have some key differences.
+In this piece, we’ll take a closer look at both types of chairs, highlight their comparative strengths, and shed some insights about aspects of their design that will guide you to the right pick.

-If that sounds good and your interest is piqued, read on, and let’s take a closer look!
+If that sounds good and your interest is piqued, read on, and let’s look closer!

 Ultimately, the best chair for you is the one that fits you like a glove.
-Whatever chair you’re considering, if you physically don’t fit into it or if you weigh more than the chair’s supported weight limit, that chair is a non-starter no matter how much you may love it.
+Whatever chair you’re considering, if you physically don’t fit into it or weigh more than the chair’s supported weight limit, it is a non-starter, no matter how much you may love it.

-So, the very first thing you’re going to want to do is to take a few careful measurements of yourself to get some raw numbers to work with.
+So, you’ll first want to take a few careful measurements of yourself to get some raw numbers to work with.

-In particular, you’re going to want to measure the span of your hips because this will tell you how wide you want the seat of your chair to be.
+In particular, you’ll want to measure the span of your hips because this will tell you how wide you want the seat of your chair to be.

-You’ll also want to get a measure of how deep you need the seat to be, which is best done by finding a chair in your home that you fit comfortably into and measuring its seat depth.
+You’ll also want to measure how deep you need the seat, which is best done by finding a chair in your home that you fit comfortably into and measuring its seat depth.

-Failing that, go to a furniture store and try several chairs on for size until you find one that’s a good fit and measure its seat depth.
+Failing that, go to a furniture store, try several chairs on for size until you find one that’s a good fit, and measure its seat depth.

 Ideally, you’ll want to sit in the chair and be able to plant both feet firmly on the floor in front of you, with your back touching the lower seatback and your knees able to bend with at least some clearance between the backs of your knees and the edge of the seat.
 You’ve sat in comfy chairs before, so you’ll know a good fit when you feel it.
 Find and measure that!